How to Get Assisted Living Financial Assistance: Expert Guide for Families

 - Asset documentation (bank statements, investment accounts, property deeds)

-For Minnesota residents, the MnCHOICES assessment evaluates care needs.
-County agencies, senior centers, and Area Agencies on Aging often provide free application assistance.
+Minnesota residents need the MnCHOICES assessment.
+County agencies, senior centers, and Area Agencies on Aging often provide free application help.

-Prepare for a potentially lengthy process—applications can take up to three months or longer for approval.
-Since many waiver programs have limited slots, approved applicants might encounter waitlists before receiving benefits.
+Applications can take up to three months or longer for approval.
+Many waiver programs have limited slots, so approved applicants may wait before benefits begin.

-Beyond Medicaid, families seeking financial assistance for assisted living have several additional options to explore.
-These programs can either supplement Medicaid benefits or serve as alternatives for those who don’t qualify.
+Beyond Medicaid, several other options exist for families seeking financial assistance.
+These programs may supplement Medicaid or serve as alternatives for those who don't qualify.

 Veterans Aid & Attendance benefits

-Veterans and surviving spouses can access substantial financial help for assisted living through the VA Aid and Attendance benefit.
-As of 2024, this program provides up to $2,300 monthly for single veterans and $2,727 monthly for married veterans.
-This benefit specifically targets those who need assistance with daily activities.
+Veterans and surviving spouses can receive significant financial help for assisted living through the VA Aid and Attendance benefit.
+As of 2024, this program provides up to $2,300 monthly for single veterans and $2,727 monthly for married veterans who need help with daily activities.

 To qualify, applicants must meet several criteria: